erlang/otp/lib/ssl/doc/guides/using_ssl.md

 > signature algorithms chosen by the server will also be affected by the chiper
 > suite that is chosen, which is not the case in TLS-1.3.

-Using the function `ssl:signature_algs/2` will let you inspect diffrent aspects of possible configurations for your system.
+Using the function `ssl:signature_algs/2` will let you inspect different aspects of possible configurations for your system.
 For example if TLS-1.3 and TLS-1.2 is supported the default signature_algorithm list in OTP-26 and cryptolib from OpenSSL 3.0.2 would look like: